 For more than 30 years, the ACHP has provided training to federal, state, and local agencies; Indian tribes and Native Hawaiian organizations; and the public on the requirements of Section 106.
-Courses are offered for practitioners with different levels of knowledge and experience about Section 106 and take place at various geographic locations each year and online.
-Current course offerings are posted on the ACHP's Web site at www.achp.gov/training.html.
-OFAP manages the ACHP's Section 106 training program and also works with federal agencies and others to develop Section 106 training tailored to specific programs or issues.
+Courses are offered for practitioners with different levels of knowledge and experience about Section 106 and take place at locations around the country each year and online.
+Current course offerings are posted on the ACHP's website at www.achp.gov/training.
+OFAP manages the ACHP's Section 106 training program and often works with federal agencies and others to develop training tailored to specific programs or issues.